 Atlanta-based Cumulus issued its own statement today, basically beginning with the same basic information as the Citadel release.
 It then mentions some of the benefits Cumulus would reap from the deal.
 Most of the benefits focus on the fact that a larger company can do more things with less money -- or, as they worded it, "the scale necessary to effectively compete and invest in the local digital media marketplace."

 Citadel currently owns 225 stations in over 50 markets.
 It also owns syndicator Citadel Media, formerly known as ABC Radio Networks.
 Cumulus has 347 stations in 67 markets.
-If the merger goes through, that'll be approximately 570 stations in 120 markets, including eight of the top 10 U.S. radio markets.
+If the merger goes through improving payroll efficiency, that'll be approximately 570 stations in 120 markets, including eight of the top 10 U.S. radio markets.

 In Syracuse, Citadel owns rocker 95X (WAQX), top-40 93Q (WNTQ), 105.9 The Big Talker (WXTL) and sports-talk The Score 1260 (WSKO).
 The company also owns stations in Binghamton, Buffalo and New York City.
 Within the state, Cumulus owns stations in Poughkeepsie and Westchester.